Beliavsky/Fortran-code-on-GitHub/README.md

 [Linking-f90-C-C-and-CUDA](https://github.com/CarvFS/Linking-f90-C-C-and-CUDA): Initial steps for calling C, C++ and CUDA from Fortran using the iso_c_binding, by Felipe_SC

+[Mariadb_connector_fortran](https://github.com/v-h-giang/Mariadb_connector_fortran): wrapper library for Mariadb-connector/C, by Vu Hoang Giang.
+It can be used to connect to Mairadb, MySQL, and Oracle databases.

 [MatlabAPI](https://github.com/robince/MatlabAPI): Fortran 95 Matlab API

 [MatlabFortran](https://github.com/aledinola/MatlabFortran): easily export data from Matlab to Fortran and back, by Alessandro Di Nola